 As set out in the Table 4 above, BMM secured 3 of the Annex B1 Nearby Properties and 1 Annex B2 Nearby Properties between 2015 and 2017.
 They were all formally presented to DENC together, via letter of 4 October 2017, more than 6 months after 2 of these properties had been secured.
-They were then discussed during the Steercom meeting of 16 October 2017.
+They were then presented during the SC meeting of 16 October 2017.

 From a legal perspective BMM had only partially complied with clause 6.4.1.
 Since only one (Remainder of Farm Rozynbosch 41) rather than four of the Nearby Properties were secured (purchased) in the First Time Period BMM was not compliant with the timing of obligation 6.4.1.
 Three of the Nearby Properties from Annex A1 and one Nearby Property from Annex B2 were purchased within three years from the Regulatory Approval date (Water Use License, WUL on 30 September 2014), incorrectly understood by both parties to be the new agreed date for completion.
-IR acknowledged BMM had made efforts to secure four Nearby Properties from Annexe B1 but due to one of the farmers withdrawing the sales agreement this had not been possible.
-However, on 1 November 2018, DENC issued a letter to BMM "certifying" that it was satisfied that BMM is compliant with clause 6.4.1 of the Biodiversity Offset Agreement in that BMM had secured three farms from Annex B1 as well as one, additional property from Annexure B2.
-This letter was issued despite not being legally or technically accurate.
-In the SC meeting of April 2019, it appeared to have been accepted that the letter was inaccurate, and that BMM had not yet fully complied with the Clause 6.4.1, which resulted in an agreement and thereafter-formal amendment of the BOA to extend the Second Time Period.
+IR acknowledged BMM had made efforts to secure four Nearby Properties from Annex B1 but due to one of the farmers withdrawing the sales agreement this had not been possible.
+However, on 1